Combating Cult Mind Control: Reception

 The book has been reviewed in the American Journal of Psychiatry.
 Louis Jolyon West writes:One is impressed by Hassan's candor in describing his experiences both within the Unification Church and after his departure from it, especially his work as an exit counselor.
 Beyond its value as an illuminating personal account, this book is an informative and practical guide to cult-related issues.
-It is recommended both to lay persons who wish to become better informed on this topic and to professionals in health-related fields, clergy, attorneys, judges, and others whose responsibilities bring them into contact with cults, their members, and the families whose lives are affected.Others have take positive views of his work as well.
-For example, Stephen Barrett, writing for the National Council Against Health Fraud Newsletter, believes that the book is an "insightful look at the bizarre and dangerous world of cults".
-Marcia R. Rudin writes that Combating Mind Control is a good revision of his previous work, especially the addition of "valuable" personal anecdotes from Hassan himself.
+It is recommended both to lay persons who wish to become better informed on this topic and to professionals in health-related fields, clergy, attorneys, judges, and others whose responsibilities bring them into contact with cults, their members, and the families whose lives are affected.Stephen Barrett, writing for the National Council Against Health Fraud Newsletter, described the book as an "insightful look at the bizarre and dangerous world of cults".
+Marcia R. Rudin described Hassan's book as a good revision of his previous work, especially the addition of "valuable" personal anecdotes from Hassan himself.